ianjmcnicholas/mars-rover/README.md

 - RIGHT
   - Turn the rover 90° to the right
 - REPORT
-  - Output the current X,Y coordinates and direction faced by the rover
+  - Output the current [X, Y] coordinates and direction faced by the rover
 - HELP
   - Print out available commands
 - EXIT